Louis of France (1264–1276)

-Louis of France (1264 – Château de Vincennes, before May 1276), was heir apparent to the French throne.
+Louis of France (c.
+1264 – Château de Vincennes, before May 1276), was heir apparent to the French throne.
 He was the eldest son of King Philip III of France and his first wife, Isabella of Aragon.

 Life

 Louis had three younger brothers: Philip IV the Fair, Robert and Charles.
 His mother died in Calabria following a riding accident during her pregnancy with her fifth child, in 1270.
 At his death at the age of 12, his younger brother Philip, succeeded him as heir apparent.

 Circumstances of his death

 Following his death, Pierre de la Broce, Philip's chamberlain, accused Mary of Brabant, Philip's second wife, of poisoning Louis.
 By 1277, suspicion had fallen on Pierre de la Broce, who was then tried for treachery, and hanged at Montfaucon.